brndnmtthws/brndn-io/content/posts/remember-to-forget/index.md

   - data deletion
 ---

-In an era where companies eagerly collect your private data—sometimes transparently, sometimes not—protecting your digital privacy has become increasingly challenging.
-While governments often facilitate rather than prevent this data collection, there are still meaningful steps we can take to maintain some control over our personal information.
+Companies collect an absurd amount of private data about you, sometimes with your consent and sometimes by burying it in defaults and dark patterns.
+Governments usually do more to normalize that than stop it, but there are still ways to give away less.

-Though achieving complete privacy without disconnecting entirely from modern society is nearly impossible, implementing strategic privacy practices can significantly reduce your digital footprint.
+You're not going to get complete privacy unless you unplug entirely.
+You can still cut down how much data you hand over.

 ## The Right to Be Forgotten

 One powerful approach is leveraging data deletion rights established by regulations like the GDPR (European Union) and CCPA (California Consumer Privacy Act).
 These frameworks grant consumers the right to request their data be deleted.

-While these regulations aren't perfect, they provide legal mechanisms that companies must honor.
+They have plenty of holes, but they do give you a deletion request companies are expected to process.
 Many organizations apply these standards globally rather than creating different systems for different regions, meaning you can benefit from these protections regardless of where you live.

 ## Communication Privacy